-Xanax Addiction Treatment, Effects & SympToms
+Xanax Addiction, Signs & SympToms

 Xanax is a popular sedative often used to treat depression and anxiety.
 Xanax abuse can result in cognitive impairment that makes it difficult to concentrate or interfere with memory capabilities.